 Jim envisioned the Krell Institute as a vehicle to educate superior scientists for the U.S. workforce, helping the country continue to lead the world in multiple disciplines.
 He was an advocate for mentoring and developing leaders in the scientific community and established programs encouraging scientists to communicate about their research with general audiences.
 His work helped establish the fields of computational science, advanced high-performance computing, and national nuclear safety.

-In his honor and memory, Krell Institute has established The James Corones Award in Leadership, Community Building and Communication to recognize the impact of mid-career scientists and engineers on their chosen fields across a range of areas.
-Nominations will soon be accepted with the inaugural award to be announced in the spring of 2019.
+In his honor and memory, the Krell Institute has established The James Corones Award in Leadership, Community Building and Communication to recognize the impact of mid-career scientists and engineers on their chosen fields across a range of areas.

-This award recognizes mid-career scientists and engineers (having earned a Ph.D. within the past 10 to 20 years) who are making an impact in leadership, community building, or science communication.
-The recipient will be someone who encourages and mentors young people to be active the science community, to communicate their work effectively, and to make a difference in their scientific area.
-The prize will consist of a cash award and an engraved tangible gift.
+This award recognizes mid-career scientists and engineers — those having earned a Ph.D. within the past 10 to 20 years — who are making an impact in leadership, community building, or science communication.
+The recipient will be someone who encourages and mentors young people to be active in the science community, to communicate their work effectively, and to make a difference in their scientific area.
+The prize will consist of a $2,000 cash award and an engraved tangible gift.
 Travel expenses will also be covered for the winner to attend a designated event.